akinolafusi/tooling-1/README.md

 /usr/share/nginx/html
 ```

-## If you require permissions to GCP, or Gitlab resources, please contact dare@propitix.com
+## If you require permissions to GCP, or Gitlab resources, contact dare@propitix.com